davidallenby/ng-whac-a-mole/README.md

 ### Project structure

-An angular app should have the following project structure in order to make it scalable:
+An angular app should have the following project structure in order to make it scalable.
+If you would like further details on each folter and why it's structured that way, view the individual readme under each folder in this repo:
 ```
 /my-angular-app (root folder level)
 │